List of Arsenal F.C. records and statistics: Transfers

 Mesut Özil's transfer to Arsenal from Real Madrid in 2013 broke the club's transfer record at the time by £27.4m.

-Alex Oxlade-Chamberlain's £35m transfer to Liverpool in 2017 was Arsenal's highest fee received for a player transfer.
-His record would later be matched by Folarin Balogun who joined Monaco for the same fee in 2023.
+Gabriel Martinelli's £60m transfer to Al Hilal in 2026 is Arsenal's highest fee received for a player transfer.

 Declan Rice's transfer from West Ham United is Arsenal's record transfer fee paid for a player, the England international joined the club on 15 July 2023 for £100m, with another £5m in additional bonuses.
 At the time of the transfer, he was the second most expensive signing in Premier League history after Chelsea midfielder Enzo Fernández (£105.6m).
-English midfielder Alex Oxlade-Chamberlain (31 August 2017) and American striker Folarin Balogun (30 August 2023) drew Arsenal's record fee received for a player transfer when they joined Liverpool and Monaco respectively for £35m each.
+Brazilian forward Gabriel Martinelli drew Arsenal's record fee received for a player transfer he joined Al Hilal for £60m on 3 September 2026.

 In 1928, with Bolton Wanderers in financial trouble, Herbert Chapman's Arsenal made David Jack the first five-digit signing in world football, almost double the previous record; the final fee paid was £10,647 10 shillings.
 According to Bob Wall, Chapman negotiated the transfer with Bolton's representatives in a hotel bar, his tactic being to drink gin and tonics without any gin in them, while asking the waiter to double the alcohol served to the other side.
 Chapman remained sober while the Bolton representatives got very drunk, and managed to haggle down the fee to a price he considered a bargain.
 Jack's transfer to Arsenal was the second time Jack broke the world football transfer record, the first time being his £3,500 move from Plymouth Argyle to Bolton Wanderers in 1920.
+Arsenal have since broken the British record for the highest transfer fee paid three times: Bryn Jones' £14,000 move from Wolverhampton Wanderers in 1938, Alan Ball's £220,000 move from Everton in 1971, and Dennis Bergkamp's £7,500,000 move from Inter Milan in 1995.
+Additionally, Nicolas Anelka's £22,500,000 move from Arsenal to Real Madrid in 1999 broke the record for the highest transfer fee received by a British club.

 For consistency, where the report mentions an initial fee potentially rising to a higher figure depending on contractual clauses being satisfied in the future, only the initial fee is listed in the tables.